 - All visiting researchers should review the Island Campus page, especially the Appledore Handbook.

 - Undergraduate researchers are expected to follow SML's Code of Conduct for students.

-- All researchers must complete necessary release forms before arriving on Appledore Island.
+- All researchers must complete the necessary forms before arriving on Appledore Island.

 Fees and Billing

 Visiting researchers will be invoiced by the SML office after the trip.
 Payment must be received in a timely fashion.
-Invoices will be processes through the UNH-EOS Business Service Center.
+Invoices will be processes through the University System of New Hampshire.